 Opossums require an intricate ratio of calcium and phosphorus, which they get in the wild from the many different things they eat.
 Replicating this ratio in a confined setting is almost impossible.

 Ralphie and Penelope were owner surrendered to us when they were around 8 months old.
 Once they came into care, they were quickly started on an appropriate (as close as possible) opossum diet.
-They have begun showing tiny signs of improvement.
-They will most likely never fully recover from their condition, but our main goal is to keep them as pain-free as possible.
+They began showing tiny signs of improvement.
+Although, they will most likely never fully recover from their condition, but our main goal is to keep them as pain-free as possible.
 They will remain with us for the duration of their lives and become Educational Ambassadors as well.
 They will educate on the importance of keeping wildlife in the wild, and on the importance of opossums in our ecosystems, our lives. and our world.
 Sadly, Ralphie didn't respond to the meds and opossum diet as well as Penny and he succumbed to his illness almost a year after intake.
 Penny is doing well and thriving.
 She will be turning 4 years old in 2023.... which is an amazing long life for an opossum with MBD.
 We're thankful she is doing so well.

 Fern is a little red fox who came to us a few weeks after a property owner noticed her taking refuge in her barn and unable to walk or hunt for food.
 The property owner called asking for help.
 Our amazing Conservation Officer went out and trapped her and brought her to us where we figured out the extent of her injuries.
 She had gotten her leg caught in a leg-hold or spring trap and had chewed her foot off to free herself.
 As you can see in the photo, the whole lower part of her foot and leg are missing, and the bone is exposed,